-You need to make satisfactory academic progress in order to continue receiving federal student aid.
-In other words, you have to make good enough grades, and complete enough classes (credits, hours, etc.), to keep moving toward successfully completing your degree or certificate in a time period that's acceptable to your school.
+You need to make satisfactory academic progress to continue receiving federal student aid.
+In other words, you have to make good enough grades, and complete enough classes (credits, hours, etc.), to keep moving toward completing your degree or certificate in a time period that's acceptable to your school.

-Satisfactory academic progress standards (SAP) are measured at the end of each semester to ensure students receiving Title IV Federal Student Aid funds – Grants, Work-Study, and Direct Subsidized and Unsubsidized Loans – are meeting both quantitative (pace of completion) and qualitative (grade) requirements:
+Satisfactory academic progress (SAP) standards are measured at the end of each semester to ensure students receiving Title IV Federal Student Aid funds – Grants, Work-Study, Direct and PLUS Loans – are meeting both quantitative (pace of completion) and qualitative (grade) requirements:

-Following is the policy used by Eastern New Mexico University in compliance with federal regulations to determine if you are meeting SAP and should be considered to receive Title IV federal student aid:
+Following is the policy used by Eastern New Mexico University in compliance with federal regulations to determine students are meeting SAP and should be considered to receive Title IV Federal Student Aid:

 |Degree||Pace/Completion Rate||GPA||Overall Maximum Time Frame|